ros2/rosbag2/rosbag2_performance/rosbag2_performance_benchmarking/README.md

-# Rosbag2 writer benchmarking
+# Rosbag2 Performance Benchmarking

-The primary package to test performance of the rosbag2.
+A package to provide various benchmark tests to measure performance of rosbag2.
+Its purpose is to help track performance over time, as well as compare the performance of different settings or plugins.

 ## How it works